hynek/structlog/docs/processors.rst

 ----------------------

 An important role is played by the *last* processor because its duty is to adapt the ``event_dict`` into something the underlying logging method understands.
+With that, it's also the *only* processor that needs to know anything about the underlying system.

 For that, it can either return a string that is passed as the first (and only) positional argument to the underlying logger or a tuple of ``(args, kwargs)`` that are passed as ``log_method(*args, **kwargs)``.
 Therefore ``return 'hello world'`` is a shortcut for ``return (('hello world',), {})`` (the example in :ref:`chains` assumes this shortcut has been taken).

-This should give you enough power to use structlog with any logging system.
+This should give you enough power to use structlog with any logging system while writing agnostic processors that operate on dictionaries.

 Examples